pix3lize/M5Stick-TempratureSensor/README.md

 ![](m5temp.gif)

-##To upload to M5Stick
+## To build and upload into M5Stick
  1. Download PlatformIO on your visual studio code
+ 2. For reference M5Stick please refer to <b>platformio.ini</b> file
- 2. Please refer to the image below
+ 3. Please refer to the image below

 Build and upload to M5Stick
  ![](platformio-build-tempsensor.gif)